Sydney Kamlager-Dove: California State Assembly (2018–2021)

 After Sebastian Ridley-Thomas announced his resignation from the State Assembly on December 27, 2017, Kamlager entered the race to serve the remainder of his term.
 She won the April 3, 2018, special election to represent California's 54th State Assembly district.

 Kamlager was an advocate for racial equity, access and social justice in the California State Assembly.
 She was vocal about restoring voting rights to parolees, strengthening standards for police use of force, and stopping the NCAA from preventing student athletes from receiving payment in connection with the use of the student athlete's name, image or likeness.
 In 2019, she co-authored SB 188, the CROWN Act, which prohibits employers from enforcing policies surrounding "race-neutral" grooming or discriminating against people wearing natural or protective hairstyles.

 During her tenure in the Assembly, Kamlager-Dove sat on the following standing committees: Public Safety, Arts and Entertainment, Communications and Conveyance, Insurance and the powerful Rules committee.
 She chaired the Select Committee on Incarcerated Women and led the legislature's Los Angeles County Delegation.
 In 2020, Kamlager-Dove was appointed by the Speaker of the California State Assembly to serve on the Committee on Revision of the Penal Code.

 Legislation

 Fiscal issues

 Kamlager-Dove sponsored AB 987, legislation to build a new arena for the Los Angeles Clippers.
 The bill was signed into law.

 Social issues

 Kamlager-Dove sponsored two bills, AB 241 and AB 242, to mandate the incorporation of implicit bias training into continued education for healthcare professionals, lawyers, and judges.
 The bills were intended to reduce disparities in health care and the judicial system in California.

 Kamlager-Dove sponsored California's first hunting ban in decades with AB 1254, which ends the trophy hunting of bobcats, except under specified circumstances, until January 1, 2025.

 California State Senate (2021–2023)

 On November 10, 2020, Kamlager-Dove announced her candidacy for the California State Senate to succeed Holly Mitchell, who was elected to the Los Angeles County Board of Supervisors.
-On March 2, 2021, Kamlager-Dove was elected to the California State Senate with 67.67% of the vote.
+On March 2, 2021, Kamlager-Dove was elected with 67.67% of the vote.